DeanHristov/fake-api-e-commerce/README.md

 ├── docs                            # Contains files in *.md format with documentation of each API route.
 │   └── *.md                        # Represent a *.md with the route documentation.
 ├── src                             # Application source code is stored here.
-│   ├── constrollers                # A directory contains files that control the behavior of the routes.
+│   ├── controllers                # A directory contains files that control the behavior of the routes.
 │       └── *.ts                    # Controlling how the user interacts with a route.
 │   ├── core                        # The core functionality is stored here.
 │       └── *.ts                    # Usually, represent models.
-│   ├── middlewares                 # A directory that contains files with expressjs based middlewares.
+│   ├── middlewares                 # A directory that contains files with expressjs-based middlewares.
-│       └── *.ts                    # Each file contains single middleware.
+│       └── *.ts                    # Each file contains a single middleware.
 │   ├── routes                      # Contains files that represent endpoints (URIs) and respond to client requests.
 │       └── *.ts                    # Represent a single endpoint.
 │   ├── utils                       # A directory that contains utility files.
 │       └── *.ts                    # A utility file - Common used functionality.
-│   ├── mocks                       # A directory that could contains fake-data.
+│   ├── mocks                       # A directory that could contain fake-data.
 It is used only for seeding the data.
 │       └── *.json                  # A single unit, that contains fake data.
 │   ├── App.ts                      # The entry point of the app.
 ├── .env                            # App-related ENV variables are stored here.
 MUST be created manually!